arjun-krishna/tf_template/README.md

 $ python app.py --mode sample
 ```

-for more info of the command line params see
+for more info of the command line params run
 ```bash
 $ python app.py --help
 ```